MTGermany/MASTER/README.md

-A mathematical description of the models as well as the basic concepts can be found in the book [Traffic Flow Dynamics](http://www.traffic-flow-dynamics.org) by Treiber/Kesting, particularly the Chapter 9 (second-order macroscopic models, and also Chapters 7 and 8 (general concepts and first-order macro models).
+A mathematical description of the models as well as the basic concepts can be found in the book [Traffic Flow Dynamics](http://www.traffic-flow-dynamics.org) by Treiber/Kesting, second edition, particularly the Chapter 10 (second-order macroscopic models, and also Chapters 8 and 9 (general concepts and first-order macro models).

-Documentation by example can be found in the [_sim_] directory
+Documentation of the actual simulation projects can be found in the [_Demos_] section.

 ## Installation